delphidabbler/code-snippets/csdb/README.md

 All snippets in this collection (stored in `.dat` files in the `collections` directory) are licensed under the MIT license and are copyright © 2005-2020, [Peter Johnson](https://gravatar.com/delphidabbler) and Contributors.
 The full license and a list of contributors can be found in the `LICENSE` and `CONTRIBUTORS` files in the `collection` sub-directory.

+Certain files in the `tests` directory contain copies of snippets extracted from the collection.
+These files are identified as such in the comments at the start of the file.
+The files are licensed  under the same license as the `.dat` files in the `collections` directory.
+See the paragraph above for details.

-All other files in this project are licensed under the MIT license and are copyright © 2020, [Peter Johnson](https://gravatar.com/delphidabbler).
+All other files in this project are licensed under the MIT license and are copyright © 2020-2021, [Peter Johnson](https://gravatar.com/delphidabbler).